COVESA/vehicle_service_catalog/syntax.md

 * **Deployment files**
   Adds deployment-specific data to a VSC file.

-## Features currently not included
+## Features that are not included, or under discussion:

-The following features are yet to be determined:
+The following features are worth commenting on here:

 * **Signals**
-  These are semantically equivalent to single-argument events.
-We need to decide how we want to integrate VSS signals.

-* **More?**
+  The word Signal is interpreted by some as the transfer of a _value_ associated with a name/id for what that value represents.
+This value transfer ought to be semantically equivalent to single-argument Event, and is therefore supported that way within VSC.
+Another interpretation is that the word Signal represents the underlying data item itself, so that value-transfers are defined as a consequence of for example "subscribing to changes of a Signal".
+In this second interpretation the Signal is represented by a Property in VSC.
+The Vehicle Signal Specification (VSS) typically uses the the second interpretation, and VSS Signals can then be represented by Properties in VSC.
+(Refer to further documentation on VSC/VSS relationship).

 --------------------

 # NAMESPACE VERSIONING

-VSC namespaces can optionally have a major and minor version, specified by `major_version` and `minor_version` keys.
+VSC namespaces can optionally have a major and minor version, specified by `major_version` and `minor_version` keys, complemented by an additional free format string named version-label.

 Namespace version management lets a client implementation have expectations that a server implementation will support a specific